College of Community Science

 Patents

-Hand Cranked Improved Chakki | Electric Mortar & Pestle (Okhali) | Energy Dense Nutritive Food |
+Hand Cranked Improved Chakki | Electric Mortar & Pestle (Okhali) | Energy-Dense Nutritive Food |

-Research activity and Achievement
+Research Activity and Achievement

-Development of technology for commercial preparation of Herbal Gulal
+Development of technology for the commercial preparation of Herbal Gulal | Development of Banana Fibre Products |

-Development of model for comprehensive community-based management of acute malnutrition
+Development of Value-added Food Products | Development of a model for comprehensive community-based management of acute malnutrition |

-To adopt the management of acute malnutrition with home augmented food and its close monitoring
+AICRP on Women in Agriculture | To adopt the management of acute malnutrition with home augmented food and its close monitoring |

-Scaling up of the model for Comprehensive Community Based Management of Acute Malnutrition in five Aspirational districts of Bihar
+Scaling up of the model for Comprehensive Community-Based Management of Acute Malnutrition in five Aspirational districts of Bihar

-Development of the product “Balshakti”
+| Development of the product “Balshakti” |

 Admission: